refinedev/refine/documentation/docs/guides-and-concepts/theme/material-ui.md

 <br />

-You can also override [`typography`](https://mui.com/material-ui/customization/typography/) variable like this:
+You can also change the Default Font Family.
+Refine uses the [`Montserrat`](https://fonts.google.com/specimen/Montserrat) font family by default and you can change it like this:

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";